smartdolphin/toxic-comment-classification/README.md

 ## Data

-FastText embeddings trained locally on the competition data.<br/>
+FastText pre-trained embedding vector is used on this project.<br/>
 Please download word2vec binary file from [fasttext site](https://fasttext.cc/docs/en/english-vectors.html) And copy word2vec binary file to the data folder.